How to Pass the Cabin Crew Assessment Day Group Exercise

 Yen – 22 – China – non-smoker

-Your group is the accommodation department that decides which crew gets paired up in 2 bedroom apartments.
-You will present your decision and explain your criteria of selection in 15 minutes.
+Your group is the airline's accommodation department that decides which cabin crew gets paired up in 2-bedroom apartments.
+You will present your decision and explain your criteria for selection in 15 minutes.

-You are working the London-Dubai sector, and you have the following complaints in the aircraft:
+You are working in the London-Dubai sector, and you have the following complaints about the aircraft:

-1A – Mr. Smith – frequent traveler complains that he did not get a seat with leg room
+1A – Mr. Smith – a frequent traveler, complains that he did not get a seat with legroom

 14K – Mr. Ford did not get his diabetic meal.

-What is your order of priorities in solving these complaints and what solutions would you offer.
+What are your priorities in solving these complaints, and what solutions would you offer?

 The group has 20 minutes to decide.